coingaming/hub88-snr/README.md

 Please be strict to the following guidelines:

 - Your code must be well-written: Good formatting, readable, maintainable
 - Your code must be on GitHub as a private repository.
-Send an invite to [@segaz2002](https://github.com/segaz2002)
+Send an invite to [@segaz2002 and @gokul-poongodi](https://github.com/segaz2002, https://github.com/gokul-poongodi)
 - Your project must be a `mix` project
 - Your application name must be `:challenge`
 - Your project must only use Elixir core-modules, no extra dependencies